Chart Color Schemes

 Chisholm is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-As of the latest Census, 95.9% of dwellings in Chisholm were houses, with the remaining 4.2% being semi-detached, apartments, or other types.
-This is compared to the Australian Capital Territory's (ACT) figures of 79.6% houses and 20.4% other dwellings.
-Home ownership in Chisholm stood at 29.1%, with mortgaged dwellings at 50.7% and rented ones at 20.2%.
-The median monthly mortgage repayment was $2,000, aligning with the ACT average, while the median weekly rent was $410 compared to the ACT's $2,000 and $425 respectively.
-Nationally, Chisholm's median monthly mortgage repayments were higher at $2,000 compared to Australia's average of $1,863, and rents were also higher at $410 than the national figure of $375.
+In Chisholm, as per the latest Census, 95.9% of dwellings were houses with the remaining 4.2% being semi-detached, apartments, or other types.
+This compares to the Australian Capital Territory's (ACT) figures of 79.6% houses and 20.4% other dwellings.
+Home ownership in Chisholm stood at 29.1%, with mortgaged properties at 50.7% and rented ones at 20.2%.
+The median monthly mortgage repayment was $2,000, aligning with the ACT average, while the median weekly rent was $410 compared to ACT's $425.
+Nationally, Chisholm's mortgage repayments were higher than the Australian average of $1,863 and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing